-Cancellation policy
+Cancellation Policy

-The Tax Institute reserves the right to alter, amend, Postpone or cancel all or any of the arrangements contained in the program.

-Should a face to face event be cancelled due to an event beyond The Tax Institute's reasonable control including 'an act of god', 'pandemic', 'health-related event' or 'government requirements', we will endeavour to transition to an online format to deliver the event.
+The Tax Institute reserves the right to alter, amend or cancel all or any of the arrangements contained in the program.
+Should a in person event be cancelled due to an event beyond The Tax Institute's reasonable control including 'an act of god', 'pandemic', 'health-related event' or 'government requirements', we will endeavour to transition to an online format to deliver the event.
 If there is a difference in price, a credit will be provided to delegates to be used at a future event.
 If a registered delegate is unable to attend as a result of a diagnosis of COVID-19 or they are experiencing symptoms of COVID-19, a full refund will be offered with the provision that a medical certificate is produced explaining the diagnosis or a summary of the appropriate action to be taken i.e. a COVID-19 test and medical advice.

-If a registered delegate is unable to attend a face to face event as a result of interstate border closures or they reside in or visited a COVID-19 hotspot, we will endeavour to transition the registration to an online registration for the event.
+If a registered delegate is unable to attend a in person event as a result of interstate border closures or they reside in or visited a COVID-19 hotspot, we will endeavour to transition the registration to an online registration for the event.
 If there is a difference in price a credit will be provided to delegates to be used at a future event.
 If a delegate does not wish to transition their registration to the alternate online event, a full refund/credit will be provided.
-In the case of a postponement of a face-to-face event which does not have an online element attached, the Tax Institute will provide a credit note which can be used for the same event or for a different event in the future.

 It is a condition of acceptance of registration that an administration fee of 20% of the registration fee be charged for cancellation if you can no longer attend the event.
 Cancellations must be received in writing by The Tax Institute five working days prior to the event.
 No refund will be given for cancellations received within five working days of the event.
 A replacement may be nominated.
 If the replacement is not a member, the non-member registration fee will apply.
 CPD hours will be allocated to the designated attendee.
 The Tax Institute cannot accept responsibility for delegates' late transport arrivals or non-arrivals due to delays.